claymaks/cmaks.dev/_pages/about.md

 Clayton Maksymiuk<br>
 </div>
 <div style="text-align: center; font-size: 15px;">
-Computer Science Engineering major, Mathematics minor @ the University of Michigan
+Computer Science Engineering @ the University of Michigan
 </div>

 ### Hi, I'm Clay!
-I’m a Junior studying Computer Science and Mathematics at the University of Michigan.
+I’m a Junior studying Computer Science at the University of Michigan.
 I started programming PLC-based factory machines freshman year of high school and quickly developed a passion for improving efficiency.
-My background is in robotics and autonomous systems, and I am currently working at Fisher Dynamics, leading the development of their <a href="/projects/fisher-agv" >
+My background is in robotics and autonomous systems, previously spending time at Fisher Dynamics where I lead the development of their <a href="/projects/fisher-agv" >
 autonomously guided vehicle system</a>.
 Fixated on automating away my life, I founded <a href="/projects/dario" >Dario LLC</a> with my roommates to better schedule meetings.

 I’m incredibly passionate about the work that I do and love working with people who allow that passion to grow.
-I’m currently looking for opportunities that will allow me to develop my abilities using computer vision and programming autonomous systems.
+I’m currently looking for opportunities that will allow me to explore embedded and autonomous systems.

 <a href="mailto:cmaks@umich.edu">Contact me</a> if you'd like to work together on a project!